 The fats make up one of the three classes of organic matter that are the main building materials of living organisms.
 Probably every living thing contains protein, carbohydrate, and fat, although in some the proportion of fat may be very small.

-How fat is synthesized, and just what its function is in living plants, do not appear to be known with any certainty, but its vital importance is evident from its presence in every cell, its concentration in reproductive organ such as pollen grains and seeds, and its intimate association with other substance known to influence life processes, such as the fat-soluble vitamins, sterols, and phospholipids.
+How fat is synthesized, and just what its function is in living plants, do not appear to be known with any certainty, but its vital importance is evident from its presence in every cell, its concentration in reproductive organs such as pollen grains and seeds, and its intimate association with other substance known to influence life processes, such as the fat-soluble vitamins, sterols, and phospholipids.

 Besides their direct nutritional value, they have the virtue of making other foods more appetizing.
-They are indispensable in practical cooking and baking, since much food cannot be making fit to eat without fat.
+They are indispensable in practical cooking and baking since much food cannot be making fit to eat without fat.

-Proportion of Vegetable Fat
+The Proportion of Vegetable Fat

 The proportion of fat in natural foodstuffs varies greatly.
-In white potatoes the lipid content is about 0.5 percent of the dry weight; in English walnuts it is about 69 percent.
+In white potatoes the lipid content is about 0.5 percent of the dry weight; in English walnuts, it is about 69 percent.
 Much of the fat consumed by man is taken with the natural foodstuffs without ever having been separated from the other plant material in which occurs.